Hiawatha: Legend

 After Dekanawidah left, Hiawatha presented his proposals to the Onondaga in councils, but Tadodaho kept frustrating all his efforts and disrupting the councils.
 It was claimed he has caused the death of Hiawatha's three daughters and his wife by magic.
 Grief-stricken, Hiawatha left his village and wandered, "stringing wampum and seeking someone who should understand the thirteen-string ceremony of condolence and take away his grief by the spell of the wampum."
 Finally, he came to the territory of the Mohawk, where Dekanawidah had converted the entire nation.
-Dekanawidah chanted the words that have since been part of the Iroquois Requickening Ceremony: "I wipe away tears from thy face, using the white fawn-skin of pity ...
+Dekanawidah chanted the words that have since been part of the Haudenosaunee Requickening Ceremony: "I wipe away tears from thy face, using the white fawn-skin of pity ...
 I make it daylight for thee ...
 I beautify the sky.
 Now shall thou do thy thinking in peace ...".
 Afterwards, Hiawatha joined Dekanawidah in composing the laws of the Great Peace, and the Peace Hymn.

 Then Hiawatha and Dekanawidah, together with the Mohawk chiefs, visited each of the other four Nations.
 They had no trouble with the Oneidas and the Cayugas, but the Senecas were divided against themselves and the Onondagas were afraid of the power of Tadodaho.
 A solar eclipse helped convince the Senecas, and the Onondagas were brought in by the power of the other four Nations and by the offer to Tadodaho that he become principal chief.
 "In the end the mind of [Tadodaho] was made straight, the crooks were taken out of his body, and Hiawatha combed the snakes out of his hair."

 Hiawatha was noted for his speaking skills and message of peace.
-Dekanawidah, a Huron prophet and spiritual leader, proposed the unification of the Iroquois peoples who shared common ancestry and similar languages, but he suffered from a severe speech impediment which hindered him from spreading his proposal.
-Hiawatha was a skilled orator, and he was instrumental in persuading the Five Nations to accept the Great Peacemaker's vision and band together to become members of the Iroquois confederacy.
+Dekanawidah, a Huron prophet and spiritual leader, proposed the unification of the Haudenosaunee peoples who shared common ancestry and similar languages, but he suffered from a severe speech impediment which hindered him from spreading his proposal.
+Hiawatha was a skilled orator, and he was instrumental in persuading the Five Nations to accept the Great Peacemaker's vision and band together to become members of the Haudenosaunee Confederacy.
 The Tuscarora joined the Confederacy in 1722 to become the Sixth Nation.
 Little else is known of Hiawatha.
 The reason and time of his death is unknown; however, his legacy is still passed on from generation to generation through oral stories, songs, and books.